 early 15c., "written record," from Anglo-French memorie "note, memorandum, something written to be kept in mind" (early 15c., Old French memoire), from Latin memoria (from PIE root *(s)mer- (1) "to remember").
-Meaning "person's written account of his life" is from 1670s.
+The more specific sense of "a notice or essay relating to something within the writer's own memory or knowledge" is from 17c.
+Meaning "person's written account of his or her life" is from 1670s.
+Related: Memoirist.

 Biography, Memoir.
 When there is a difference between these words, it may be that memoir indicates a less complete or minute account of a person's life, or it may be that the person himself records his own recollections of the past, especially as connected with his own life; in the latter case memoir should be in the plural.
 [Century Dictionary]